shaizm/Marketing_Campaigns_Analyzer/README.md

-## 📊 Campaign Scoring & AI Analysis tool
+## 📊 Marketing Campaign Grading & AI Analysis tool

 An intelligent Streamlit application that evaluates marketing campaign performance using a weighted ranking algorithm and provides automated business insights via the Gemini 2.5 Flash LLM.